MainulDip/AndroidDevStudy/BackgroundTasks-WorkManager-Scheduler.md

 ## Overview:
-This part covers some quick jump starting instruction set to run Background Tasks Scheduler in Android.
+This part covers some quick jump-starting instruction set to run Background Tasks Scheduler in Android.

 ### WorkManager:
-It's a part of Android Jetpack and Architecture Componet.
-It's a combination of opportunistic and guaranteed execution technique.
+It's a part of the Android Jetpack and Architecture Component.
+It's a combination of opportunistic and guaranteed execution techniques.
 - Opportunistic execution means that WorkManager will do the background work as soon as it can.
 - Guaranteed execution means that WorkManager will take care of the logic to start background work under a variety of situations, even if you navigate away from your app.